numToStr/zenv/README.md

 -   **From binaries**

-Check out the [Release page](https://github.com/numToStr/denv/releases) for prebuild binaries for `denv`, available for different operating systems.
+Check out the [Release page](https://github.com/numToStr/zenv/releases) for prebuild binaries for `zenv`, available for different operating systems.

 ## Credits